-Cage free eggs are from hens raised in cramped barns with no access to the outdoors, often with several hens per square foot.
+“Cage-Free” eggs are from hens raised in cramped barns with no access to the outdoors, often at several hens per square foot.
 It’s not so friendly.

-Free range hens live in similar barns, but have limited outdoor access—about 2 sq. ft. per hen, often on a cement patio or dirt lot.
+“Free-Range” hens live in similar large barns, but have outdoor access – many provide about 2 sq ft/hen – often simply a cement patio or dirt lot.
 It sounds much better than it is.

 Customers frequently write us to say that Handsome Brook Farm pasture raised eggs are the best-tasting eggs they’ve ever eaten.
 Our chickens’ naturally healthy diet translates into brighter, orangey-yellow yolks, thicker whites, and a fresh, rich taste.
 Our customers have also noted superior baking performance, with lighter texture in muffins and cakes.
 Turns out, when you treat your hens with care and respect, they treat you well right back.